 When Amigo was rescued, he was in a trailer on the way to the slaughter house.
 He was underweight, had cuts all over his body and was very afraid of humans.
 Now he's the perfect trail horse and loves attention.
 He also loves having his chest and neck scratched.
 Amigo is currently looking for a sponsor.

 Prima Prima was foaled here at the Laughing Pony Ranch by Princess (below).

 Isn't she beautiful?
 Need we say more?

 At three months old Johnny C was bitten by a skunk and quarantined for six months.
 He was then loaded into a truck with other babies and driven across the country over a period of thirty days.
 They were in the truck for thirty days!
 Finally, Johnny C and the others were left at another rescue ranch, where he was fattened up and brought to the Laughing Pony.
 He's now full of energy and plays endlessly with the other horses.
 He loves attention and knows how to get it.
 His favorite game is "rip the fly mask".
-He's a clown.
-Johnny is a therapeutic riding horse at Laughing Pony.
+He's the ranch clown and loves putting anything in his mouth.

 Barbie, mother to Gino, was also rescued from a Premarin ranch.
 The recommended age for a mare to be in foal for the first time is 3 years old but Barbie was only a yearling with her first.
 She was rescued at five years old, while in foal to her fourth foal.
 She had a broken nose and was emotionally run-down.
 She and all of her foals were rescued and all but one of her foals were brought to the Laughing Pony Ranch for love and training.
 Barbie is doing wonderfully, and is currently looking for a sponsor.